Meet Dr. Amanda Rentschler

 Amanda Rentschler, DMD

 Dentistry is an exciting place to be and I am blessed to be a part of it.
-The encounters that happen every day — from meeting a mother and her two-year-old and completing the child’s first dental visit without tears, to creating a healthy smile for someone who hasn’t seen a dentist in many years — are immensely rewarding.
+The encounters that happen every day — from meeting a mother and her one-year-old and completing the child’s first dental visit, to creating a healthy smile for someone who hasn’t seen a dentist in many years — are immensely rewarding.
 Each day is unique, with new people to get to know and new confidence to give.

 I truly enjoy the challenge of creating custom treatment plans to address a person’s individual needs.
 We see people of all ages, from different backgrounds and experiences, and each has their own fears and desires.
 This complexity is what makes dentistry beautiful!

 For me, being a dentist is about building a relationship with the person sitting before me, actively listening to their needs, and designing a treatment plan that is unique to them.
 Then we see that plan through to fruition, together.